 What if some of my holds are ready for pick up?

-They will remain on the hold shelf for you and we will provide plenty of time to pick them up after we reopen.
+They will remain on the hold shelf for you and we will provide plenty of time to pick them up after we begin curbside pickup.

 My library card is about to expire.
 How can I renew it?